 Should You Give Your Dog Glucosamine?

 This hip and joint supplement can be used during most stages of a dog’s life.
-If they are already suffering from hip dysplasia,degenerative joint disease, or arthritis, you might consider giving them a direct supplement or chewable tablet filled with glucosamine.
+If they are already suffering from hip problems, you might consider giving them a direct supplement or chewable tablet filled with glucosamine.
 It’s been shown to significantly relieve symptoms, especially when combined with chondroitin sulfate .

-If your dog has not yet shown signs of hip pain or other joint problems, you might still consider giving them glucosamine on a regular basis.
+If your dog has not yet shown signs of hip problems or other joint discomfort, you might still consider giving them glucosamine on a regular basis.
 Prevention is always easier than treatment.
 Once a problem becomes too severe, it can be difficult to reverse the hands of time.
 Glucosamine is often safe for most dogs, even as puppies.

 Of course, it’s usually wise to only give your dog glucosamine after you consult with your vet.
 They will know your dog best and can provide you with the professional advice needed to keep them moving freely and keep that tail wagging for as long as possible.